 - Used in Dead Like Me, Mason gets a purple post-it instead of the usual yellow and thinks this means he's going to reach his quota.
 After moping the entire day and selling all his possessions, the next day everyone gets a purple post-it.
 What?
 Rube was out of yellow.
 It's more of a Last Day to Be Undead, but...

 - It's more likely that Mason had thought the purple post-it meant that Rube had found out about him killing Ray, and that's also why he was so convinced that that day was going to be his last.

 - In Star Trek: Deep Space Nine, Quark is told he's contracted a deadly disease.
 In an effort at settling his debts and earning a place in the Ferengi profit-based afterlife, he sells his corpse.
-Of course, after he learns that he's going to live, he finds out that his arch-nemesis bought said corpse, and is determined to collect.
+Of course, after he learns that he's going to live, he finds out that his arch-nemesis bribed Quark's doctor into giving a false diagnosis, then bought said corpse, and is now determined to collect.

 - Red Dwarf, "The Last Day": Kryten reaches his expiry date.
 Being a thoroughly selfless mechanoid, he has to be coaxed into getting drunk instead of spending his last evening folding his shipmates' laundry.